 Setagaya Ward Area Guide Hanegi Park

 Commemorative tree plantings have been held many times, and today there are 650 ume trees of about 60 varieties.
 From early February to early March, when the ume trees are in full bloom, the park is crowded with tourists from all over Japan.
-There are also a variety of facilities such as stores, tennis courts, a baseball field, and a children’s playground.
+There are also various facilities such as shops, tennis courts, a baseball field, and a children’s playground, making it a popular spot in Setagaya.

 Find out more about Hanegi Park here on Google maps.